Department of Health releases updated COVID-19 data by city, town

 Rhode Island Department of Health (RIDOH) today released newly updated data on the number of people COVID-19 tested and the number of people with positive tests by city and town.

-The updated town and city data comes on a day that RIDOH reports 18,800 total positive cases, 1,007 associated fatalities, and 74 current hospitalizations.
+The updated town and city data come on a day that RIDOH reports a total of 19,481 total positive cases, 1,012 associated fatalities, and 79 current hospitalizations.

-Here’s how the new numbers breakdown for Newport County and to compare, a look at the numbers from the last three weeks.
+Here’s how the new numbers breakdown for Newport County and to compare, a look at the numbers from the last four weeks.

+A note on data from RIDOH: Does not include out of state residents or people with pending residence information.
+A count of zero indicates either zero cases or fewer than five cases.
+Counts of positive tests are obtained from electronic and other (e.g., fax) laboratory results reported to RIDOH.
+Counts of negative tests are obtained from electronic laboratory results reported to RIDOH.
+Does not include repeat positive and negative tests on the same person and, thus, does not reflect total testing volume by city/town.

 Newport